This is the online version of Elliott’s E-Mail. You can sign up here to receive the newsletter by email.

 Don’t believe everything you read online, especially on user-generated review websites such as TripAdvisor or Yelp, which claim to help you find the best hotels and restaurants.
 At least that’s the standard warning issued repeatedly by travel experts for the last decade.
 That’s wrong, and in my latest USA Today column, I’ll tell you why.

 □ WHAT DO YOU THINK?

 Have you ever had trouble redeeming an airline voucher?

 When something goes wrong, your airline may offer you a voucher you can use for future travel?
 Have you ever successfully redeemed one of these coupons as you’d hoped?
 Or did you encounter problems with the fine print?
 Either way, I’d love to know.
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Have you ever vacationed alone?